data-engineering-collective/minimalkv/docs/boto.rst

 Network and cloud-based storage
 *******************************
-A core feature of simplekv is the ability to transparently store data using cloud storage services like `Amazon S3 <http://aws.amazon.com/s3/>`_ and `Google Storage <http://code.google.com/apis/storage/>`_.
+A core feature of minimalkv is the ability to transparently store data using cloud storage services like `Amazon S3 <http://aws.amazon.com/s3/>`_ and `Google Storage <http://code.google.com/apis/storage/>`_.
 This is achieved by providing a backend that utilizes `boto <http://boto.cloudhackers.com/>`_ (preferably >= 2.25).

 ``boto`` doesn't support using Google Storage with Python3.
-For this reason simplekv has a separate Google Storage implementation for Python3 at :class:`~simplekv.net.gcstore.GoogleCloudStore` which uses Google's ``google-cloud-storage`` library.
+For this reason minimalkv has a separate Google Storage implementation for Python3 at :class:`~minimalkv.net.gcstore.GoogleCloudStore` which uses Google's ``google-cloud-storage`` library.

-Note that boto is not a dependency for simplekv.
+Note that boto is not a dependency for minimalkv.
 You need to install it manually, otherwise you will see an :exc:`~exceptions.ImportError`.

 Here is a short example:

 ::

-   from simplekv.net.botostore import BotoStore import boto
+   from minimalkv.net.botostore import BotoStore import boto

    con = boto.connect_s3('your_access_key', 'your_secret_key')

    # use get_bucket instead, if you already have one!
-   bucket = con.create_bucket('simplekv-testbucket')
+   bucket = con.create_bucket('minimalkv-testbucket')

    store = BotoStore(bucket)